airbus-seclab/elfesteem/tests/binary_input/README.txt

 macho/macho_fat.out
     Built by Louis Granboulan for elfesteem non-regression tests

+macho/sh
+    An example of Mach-O with more symbol stubs than symbols (/bin/sh)

 macho/libPrintServiceQuota.1.dylib
     An example of big-endian Mach-O (from an old MacOSX for PowerPC)